aagarwal1012/Image-Steganography-Library-Android/README.md

 | Decoded | isDecoded() | Check that the decoding is over or not. | false       |
 | SecretKeyWrong | isSecretKeyWrong() | Check that the secret key provided was right or wrong but after decoding was done. | true     |

+# Want to contribute !
+This is the well `documented` library.
+I have documented each and every method that I have used, so have a good read to the code and suggest some changes and new feature to be added in the library.
+Feel free to <a href = "https://github.com/aagarwal1012/Image-Steganography-Library-Android/issues">open an issue</a>.

 # License
 **Image Steganography** is licensed under `MIT license`.